LasnamiWalid16/vivo/jobs/upload_to_gcs/README.md

 # Upload to GCS

-This job uploads local CSV and JSON files to a Google Cloud Storage (GCS) bucket.
+This job uploads local CSV and JSON files to a Google Cloud Storage bucket.

 ## Prerequisites